 The brush is curved to fit into your palm.

-Bodhi Dog Grooming Pet Shampoo Brush.
+The Bodhi Dog Grooming Pet Shampoo Brush gets some great reviews.
 This is another excellent choice for puppy’s first grooming and bathing experiences.

 This brush can work well during and after baths.

 In addition to picking out the best brush for Labs, you may also want to invest in a steel round-tipped grooming comb and a good detangling spray.